The Ignosaurus (Latin: Ignosaurus Status Quo) is a beast that lurks in the shadow of Marketing.

 CMOs and marketing leaders: Ask yourself – are we investing enough in training our teams to be ready for the future?

-If you’ve brought them to this event, changes are you get it.
+If you’ve brought them to this event, chances are you get it.

 But what happens when we get back to the office?
 Next week?
 Next month?
 Do you have the right programs in place to Slay That Beast?
 Have you adopted that Always Be Learning mindset?